Fentanyl is a powerful synthetic opioid

 The Problem of Not Knowing

 Unfortunately for many addicts, it is often unclear what they are getting when they choose to purchase an illicit drug.
-Fentanyl can be added to many drugs, including heroin and cocaine.
+Fentanyl can be added to many drugs, including heroin and illicit stimulant cocaine.
 Drug dealers who are trying to profit may not mention this, which adds an additional risk factor.
 These shady practices can occur when fentanyl is purchased on the street, but it is becoming more and more common with drugs purchased on the Internet’s “dark web” as well.

 Dangers of Prescription Drug Abuse